 There have been no studies on the ecosystem function of microbial communities colonising inactive sulphides along the MAR.
 However, work in other regions suggests that microorganisms colonising inactive sulphides can perform a range of functions, as reviewed by Van Dover (2019).
 There is growing evidence for chemoautolithotrophic carbon fixation by microorganisms utilising inactive sulphide substrata as an energy source (Kato et al., 2010).
 Bacteria and Archaea in this habitat are through to have the metabolic potential for nitrogen (nitrogen fixation, ammonia oxidation, denitrification) and methane cycling, in addition to iron and sulphide oxidation (Li et al., 2017; Zhang et al., 2016).
-Magnetotactic bacteria allied to Magnetobacterium bavaricum (Nitrospirae) have been recorded at inactive sulphide habitat, with suggestions that these bacteria may use iron or sulphur metabolic pathways (Edwards et al., 2014).
+Magnetotactic bacteria allied to Magnetobacterium bavaricum (Nitrospirae) have been recorded at inactive sulphide habitat, with suggestions that these bacteria may use iron or sulphur metabolic pathways (Edwards et al., 2005; Suzuki et al., 2004,) and so be important in the biogeochemical cycles of iron and sulphur (Lin et al., 2014).
 Macroscopic filamentous bacteria at inactive sulphides may also play a role in the sulphur cycle, either as sulphur oxidisers or sulphate reducers; these 'cable bacteria' are thought to harvest and transport electron donors and electron receptors across centimetres, using electrical currents (Meysman, 2018).